-Countries speak out at the UN: ‘Ukraine, you’re not alone’
+UN Security Council sets an emergency meeting on Ukraine

-UNITED NATIONS (AP) — Diplomats from dozens of countries took the floor at the United Nations on Wednesday to deplore Russia’s actions toward Ukraine and make eleventh hour pleas for diplomacy as fears of a new war in Europe grew.
+UNITED NATIONS (AP) — The U.N.
+Security Council scheduled an emergency meeting on Ukraine for Wednesday night, just hours after diplomats from dozens of countries took the floor at the General Assembly to deplore Russia’s actions toward the country and plead for diplomacy as fears of a new war in Europe grew.

+Citing an “immediate threat of Russian offensive,” Ukraine requested the council session after Russia said that rebels in eastern Ukraine had asked Moscow for military assistance.

+The council, where Russia holds the rotating presidency this month, was meeting just two days after another emergency session saw no support for Russia’s decision to recognize two rebel regions of Ukraine as independent and to order Russian troops there for “peacekeeping.”

+Council diplomats are now finalizing a draft of a resolution that would declare that Russia is violating the U.N.
+Charter, international law, and a 2015 council resolution on Ukraine, a diplomat said, speaking on condition of anonymity because the discussions were private.
+The resolution would urge Russia to come back into compliance immediately, the diplomat said.

-Russia and ally Syria defended Moscow’s decision to recognize two separatist regions of Ukraine as independent and to order Russian troops there for “peacekeeping.”
-But even China, which usually takes Moscow’s side at the U.N., spoke up for the world body’s longstanding principle of respecting countries’ sovereignty and internationally recognized borders.
+At the General Assembly meeting earlier Wednesday, Russia and ally Syria defended Moscow’s moves.
+But even China, which usually takes Russia’s side at the U.N., spoke up for the world body’s longstanding principle of respecting countries’ sovereignty and internationally recognized borders, while not mentioning Russia by name.

 Meeting a day after Western powers and some other countries imposed new sanctions on Russia, the 193-member General Assembly didn’t take any collective action.
 But the comments from nearly 70 nations, with more scheduled for Monday, represented the broadest forum of global sentiment since the crisis dramatically escalated this week.